AnastasiaTyuvelyova/EuroExchangeRate/README.md

 # MaxibookingTest

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
+The project displays ruble-euro ratio with every 10 seconds update.

 ## Development server